fletchjp/MERG-Arduino-Software/README.md

 ## Queries

 I would like to move the whole RS485 branch to be a separate repository.
 At the moment I do not know how to do that.

+I have resolved this by creating a new repository for RS485 work and I will put the files there as I want them.

 ### Syntax